Notarikon

-Notarikon is one of the three ancient methods used by the Kabbalists (the other two are gematria and temurah) to rearrange words and sentences.
-These methods were used in order to derive the esoteric substratum and deeper spiritual meaning of the words in the Bible.
+Notarikon is one of the three methods used by the Kabbalists (the other two are gematria and temurah) to rearrange words and sentences.
+These methods were used to derive the esoteric substratum and deeper spiritual meaning of the words in the Bible.
 Notarikon was also used in alchemy.

-The term is mostly used in the context of Kabbalah.
-Common Hebrew abbreviations are described by ordinary linguistic terms.

 Usage in the Talmud

-Until the end of the Talmudic period, Notariqon is understood in Judaism as a common method of Scripture interpretation by which the letters of individual words in the Bible text indicate the first letters of independent words.
-For example, the consonants of the word nimreṣet (1Kgs 2:8) produce the words noʾef (adulterer), moʾābı (Moabite), roṣeaḥ (murderer), ṣorer (threatener) and tôʿbāh (horror).
-According to a Talmudic interpretation, the starting word indicates the insults which Shimei had thrown at King David.
+Until the end of the Talmudic period, notarikon is understood in Judaism as a method of Scripture interpretation by which the letters of individual words in the Bible text indicate the first letters of independent words.

 Usage in Kabbalah

-A common usage of Notarikon in the practice of Kabbalah, is to form sacred names of God derived from religious or biblical verses.
-Agla, an acronym for Atah Gibor Le-olam Adonai, translated, "You, O Lord, are mighty forever," is one of the most famous examples of Notarikon.
+A common usage of notarikon in the practice of Kabbalah, is to form sacred names of God derived from religious or biblical verses.
+AGLA, an acronym for Atah Gibor Le-olam Adonai, translated, "You, O Lord, are mighty forever," is one of the most famous examples of notarikon.
 Dozens of examples are found in the Berit Menuchah, as is referenced in the following passage: